Aarav-Juneja/Stripe_Payments_Integration/README.md

 1. Download the project folder `Stripe_Payments_Integration` to your local machine.
 2. Get your secret API key from your Stripe account and use in file server.js in the project.
-3. Get your publishable API key from your Stripe account and use in file src/App.js.
+3. Get your publishable API key from your Stripe account and use in file `src/App.js`.

 ## Install Stripe
 Install the required Stripe libraries on your machine.

 1. Open a terminal window.
 2. Install the Stripe Node library
-`npm install --save stripe`
-3. Add Stripe to your React app
-`npm install --save @stripe/react-stripe-js @stripe/stripe-js`
+`npm i stripe @stripe/react-stripe-js @stripe/stripe-js`

 ## Install Stripe CLI